Tresjs/tres/docs/advanced/caveats.md

 </template>
 ```

-If you make a change on the `color` of the `TresMeshStandardMaterial` component, you will see that the change is applied but the rotation is not working anymore.
+If you change the `color` attribute of the `TresMeshStandardMaterial` component, you will see that the change is applied but the rotation is not working anymore.
 This is because the instance is disposed and created again.

 :::tip
-So as **rule of thumb** you should reload the page whenever you don't see the changes you made.
+So as **rule of thumb** you should reload the page whenever you don't see your changes reflected.
 :::

 That being said we are working on a better solution for this 😁.
-If you have any idea how to solve this, please let us know.
+If you have any idea on how to solve this, please let us know.

 You can follow the discussion in [HMR Disposal Discussion](https://github.com/Tresjs/tres/issues/23)